93rd Mechanized Brigade: Operations near Izium (March–August 2022)

 The brigade's 1st Battalion was redeployed by 5 March to Balakliia as a separate battalion tactical group, excluding one company which was detached and sent to reinforce Barvinkove.
-The battalion tactical group at Balakliia was headquartered in P'yatyhirs'ke.
+The battalion tactical group at Balakliia was headquartered in Piatyhirske.
 One of its companies held the village Pryshyb, and the other held Shevelivka and Pershotravneve.
 Fighting against two battalion tactical groups of Russia's 3rd Motor Rifle Division, the Ukrainian units captured the village of Husarivka.
 A further offensive on Nova Husarivka was planned but the entire battalion was ordered to move to Barvinkove before this could be implemented.

 The units of the 3rd Division were later redeployed towards Izium and were replaced by the 7th Motorized Rifle Regiment of the 11th Army Corps.

 Later in the war, the 93rd Mechanized Brigade was tasked with the defense of Barvinkove in an area of the Kharkiv region near the border with the Donetsk region, where it was again deployed against units of Russia's 1st Guards Tank Army; it was forced out of the villages of Zavody and Velyka Komyshuvakha by Russian troops.

 The 1st Battalion later held an area on the border of the Kharkiv Oblast and the Donetsk Oblast, in defense of Barvinkove, and was forced by the Russians to fall back to the villages of Nova Dmytrivka and Kurulka The battalion's 5th Company repelled Russian attacks on the former village.

 In early August 2022, units of the brigade reportedly liberated the village of Mazanivka, southwest of Izium.
 Journalist David Axe said the 93rd was one of the few Ukrainian formations actively liberating Russian-occupied territory at the time.

 After spending five months involved in combat near Izium, the brigade was redeployed to Bakhmut in the Donetsk Oblast on 11 August 2022.
 A 93rd Brigade officer said that the brigade suffered "very serious" losses on the Izium front.